 Die publiek word dus ook versoek om seker te maak dat hulle alles moontlik doen om die brandgevaar te verklein.
 Daar is baie klein moeitelose, kostelose aanpassings wat elke huishouding kan doen om water te bespaar.
 Maak seker geen krane of pype in jou huis lek nie.
 Stort vyf minute of korter.
 Draai die kraan toe terwyl jy jouself seep smeer en was.
 Dit kan tot 70 liter per stort spaar.
 Plaas ‘n emmer in die stort en vang die afloopwater op.

 Die water kan gebruik word om die toilet mee te spoel, die kar te was of plante mee water te gee.
 Gebruik ‘n glas om mee tande te borsel en moenie die kraan laat loop nie.
 Dit kan tot 20 liter water per dag spaar.
 Wanneer hande gewas word sit iets onder die kraan om die water in op te vang wat dan as grys water hergebruik kan word.

 Werk asseblief saam met ons en meld watervermorsing onmiddellik aan by die Munisipaliteit.
 Bedags kan u Wetstoepassing skakel by 021 807 6353.
 Na-ure kan u 021 807 4665 skakel.
 Waterbesparing is almal se verantwoordelikheid.

 As part of the Energy Demand Side Project, geyser timers that have been installed in households across Drakenstein change with summer approaching.
 As residents are aware, during high electricity demand timeslots, these units turn off the geyser in an effort to relieve pressure on the electricity network.
-From 1 September 2016 until 30 June 2017, the geysers will be switched off from 18:00 to 20:00.
+The geysers will be switched off from 18:00 to 20:00.
 Residents are reminded to please plan accordingly.